conan-io/docs/reference/conanfile/tools/gnu/autotoolstoolchain.rst

 The ``AutotoolsToolchain`` is the toolchain generator for Autotools.
 It will generate shell scripts containing environment variable definitions that the autotools build system can understand.

-The ``AutotooAutotoolsToolchain`` generator can be used by name in conanfiles:
+The ``AutotoolsToolchain`` generator can be used by name in conanfiles:

 .. code-block:: python
     :caption: conanfile.py